-- All covered renovations must be performed by Certified Firms, using Certified Renovators and other trained workers. - To become certified, firms must submit an application, and pay a fee, to EPA. - · Certifications will be good for 5 years. - Certification allows the firm to perform renovations in any non-authorized state or Indian tribal area.
+- To become certified, firms must submit an application and fee to EPA. - Certifications will be good for 5 years. - Certification allows the firm to perform renovations in any non-authorized state or Indian tribal area.

-- No firm working in target housing or child-occupied facilities, where lead-based paint will be affected by the work, may perform, offer or claim to perform renovations without Firm Certification from EPA, or an EPA-authorized agreement state, territory, or Indian tribe. - One EPA renovation firm certification is all that is needed for a renovation firm to work in any nonauthorized state/territory/tribal area.
-Firm certification is not the same as the personal certification attained by each renovator's successful completion of this course. - States, territories and tribes may seek authorization from EPA to operate their own programs.
-Also, states, territories and tribes, whether authorized by EPA or not, can establish additional requirements for firms working within their jurisdictions.
-Be sure to determine if your state, territorial or tribal government has additional regulations that may affect renovation in your community.
+No firm working in target housing or child-occupied facilities, where lead-based paint will be affected by the work, may perform, offer or claim to perform renovations without Firm Certification from EPA, an EPA-authorized agreement state, territory, or Indian tribe.

-October 2011 2-4
+One EPA renovation firm certification is all that is needed for a renovation firm to work in any nonauthorized state/territory/tribal area.
+Firm certification is not the same as the personal certification attained by each renovator's successful completion of this course.